jwhitham/pico-wifi-settings/README.md

 You can try pico-wifi-settings without writing any code!
 The [setup app](doc/SETUP_APP.md) has an interactive, text mode user interface which you can access by USB.
-Once installed on your Pico.
-It allows you to search for WiFi hotspots and create/edit the WiFi settings file.
+Once installed on your Pico, it allows you to search for WiFi hotspots and create/edit the WiFi settings file.

 # Example app